Rules and Procedures

-The Regional OSAKA International Music Competition for Piano (ROIMC for Young Artists) is an International competition for pianists ages 14 through 30.
+The Regional OSAKA International Music Competition for Piano (ROIMC for Young Artists) is an International competition for pianists.
 The goal of this competition is to find a number of artists from around the world and help them to compete in an international setting.
 The OSAKA International Music Competition is dedicated to promoting arts and culture under the banner of world peace and mutual understanding.

-Contestants are selected in two categories: High School and Collegiate divisions.
+Contestants are selected in two categories: General Division and Collegiate divisions.

 After a screening process, up to 20 contestants will be accepted to participate in the Regional competition and their names will be announced to the public.

 Contestants must assume financial responsibility for travel to and from Atlanta, Georgia.
 Practice facilities will be provided for the day of the regional competition.
 One parent/legal guardian must accompany each contestant in the High School division.

 All works are to be performed from memory.

 Repertoire must be followed from the requirements of the OSAKA International Music Competition.
 (Please refer to Repertoire section.)

 Submitted repertoire is subject to approval by the competition committee.